Emmanuel-Rono/e-shoppa/README.md

 # Eshoppa
-An Ecommerce Application, consuming data from FakeStore Api.
+An Ecommerce Application, consuming data from FakeStore Api

 ## Screenshots